Best swimskins reviewed for racing in 2025

 The brand that invented the triathlon wetsuit describes the Hydrospeed as ‘the simplest, most powerful swimskin on the market’, claiming that where others ‘compromise performance for fashion’, Quintana Roo’s focusses on performance at a fair price.

-While I’ve found some short-sleeved swim skins restrictive in the past, I experienced no restriction or discomfort whatsoever in the Hydrospeed, which allowed me to focus on what matters – swimming fast.
+I’ve found some short-sleeved swim skins restrictive in the past.
+But I experienced no restriction or discomfort whatsoever in the Hydrospeed.
+This allowed me to focus on what matters – swimming fast.

-The Lycra-free design features quality hydrophobic, moisture-wicking materials throughout, with a zip garage at the neck to prevent any irritation.
+The Lycra-free design features quality hydrophobic, moisture-wicking materials throughout.
+A zip garage at the neck prevents any irritation.

-The zipper is fast and easy to undo for a speedy transition, while a choice of seven sizes means everyone should find a size to suit them.
+The zipper is fast and easy to undo for a speedy transition.
+A choice of seven sizes means everyone should find a size to suit them.

 The affordable price and equally impressive performance make this the best swimskin on test.
 JS